seladb/PcapPlusPlus/README.md

 **_PcapPlusPlus configuration for DPDK:_**

 1. Download and compile DPDK on your system (see the link above)
-2. Note PcapPlusPlus supports DPDK version 2.1.
+2. Note PcapPlusPlus supports DPDK versions 16.11 and 17.02.
 Previous (and most probably newer) versions won't work
 3. Once DPDK compiles successfully run PcapPlusPlus' **configure-linux.sh** and type "y" in "Compile PcapPlusPlus with DPDK?"
-4. **configure-linux.sh** will ask for DPDK path (i.e /home/user/dpdk-2.1.0) and build path (i.e i686-native-linuxapp-gcc)
+4. **configure-linux.sh** will ask for DPDK path (i.e /home/user/dpdk-stable-16.11.1)
 5. Then compile PcapPlusPlus as usual (using make, see below)